CodeYourFuture/GitHomeworkFixErrors/homework.md

 What is JavaScript?

-A programming language used on the internet
+A programming language

 ## Question 8

 What three problem does Git & Github solve?

-When people want to show off code to each other they can put it on Github
+Version control, collaboration and share

 ## Question 9

 What happens when you `fork` a repository?

-You delete it
+You copy it to your github repo.

 ## Question 10

 What happens when you clone a repostory?

-It send it to a friend
+You copy it to your computer.

 ## Question 11

 What is a Pull Request?

-When you send a file over the internet
+When you make some changes in a repo by making pull request, you are asking the owner of the repo to review/merge the changes you made.

 ## Question 12

 What is the Git History log?

-It lets you see into the future
+It lets you see versions/previous commitments/changes for a repo

 ## Question 13